Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 - Added a Latin Publishing Industry variant.

 Fixes:
-- The Highest Mountain button now appears in the condensed view as well.
+- The Highest Mountain button now appears in the condensed view of the GUI as well.